roshiroku/portfolio/README.md

 - CSS
 - SASS
 - Bootstrap (used in specific projects)
+- TypeScript (used in interactive web apps)
 - Fontawesome - for icons
 - Google Fonts - for fonts
+- REST Countries API (used in Country Info Lookup)
+- PokeAPI (used in Pokedex)

 ## Projects